-The Declaration activates the AVTOP scheme to apply to Australian resident victims of the terrorist attack in the Parsons Green Station, London on 15 September 2017 as outlined in Section 4 of the Declaration.
+The Declaration activates the AVTOP scheme to apply to Australian resident victims of the terrorist attacks listed in Section 4 of the Declaration.

 Terrorist attacks impose a heavy burden on those harmed by the attack as well as the family members of those harmed or killed.
-In many cases, the burden on both the person and the person's family will endure for life.
+In some cases, the burden on both the person and the person's family will endure for life.